1powechri2/checks-for-understanding/module-2/backend/week_two.md

 Now how would you find the owner of the team with an id of 4?

+   You would find the row by id and call the name of that row like this Team.find(4).name.

 5. In a database that's holding students and teachers, what will be the relationship between students and teachers?
 Draw the schema diagram.

+   This would me a many to many relationship.
+A student has many teachers and a teacher has many students.

 6. Define foreign key, primary key, and schema.

+   A foreign key is the key the creates a relationship between two tables, a primary key is the key each indivual row of a table and a schema is reference to the layout of the database.

 7. Describe the relationship between a foreign key on one table and a primary key on another table.

+    The foreign key on one table is associated with the primary key on another if the keys correlate.
+A table's primary key is tied to another table through a foriegn key.

-8. What are the parts of an HTTP response?
+8. What are the parts of an HTTP response? the start line, the header and the body

 ### Optional Questions